 “I’ve never seen (an email) that said, ‘I planted a bomb in your building, I’m going to blow it up if you don’t pay me.’
 That part surprised me,” Holsted said.

-In Seattle on Thursday, the University of Washington searched possibly affected buildings after receiving threats.
-It then noted in a campus-wide alert that the FBI had “advised that the email is not a credible threat.”
+In Seattle, the University of Washington noted in a campuswide alert that the FBI had “advised that the email is not a credible threat.”

 The university concluded sweeps of buildings that might have been affected.

-The Thurston County Courthouse in Olympia, Washington and the Park Record newspaper in Park City, Utah also received similarly threatening emails.
-People have been allowed back inside buildings at those locations, according to tweets on their verified Twitter accounts.
+The Thurston County Courthouse in Olympia, Washington, and the Park Record newspaper in Park City, Utah, also received similarly threatening emails.
+People were evacuated but eventually were allowed back inside, according to tweets on verified Twitter accounts.